 There are two times a year when people buy Irish cream: around the winter holidays when it's cold and everyone wants warm, creamy drinks, and then again at St. Patrick's Day.
 It's also the kind of thing where you buy a bottle, use it a couple of times, then forget you have it.

 That's where homemade Irish cream comes in.
-Make a small batch, or double it and put it in cute glass bottles to give to your best friend.
+Make a small batch, or double it and put it in cute glass bottles to give to your best friend as a Christmas gift or a "thinking of you" treat.
 Or someone you want to be your best friend.
 You can drink it as is, put in it your coffee, latte or hot chocolate, or use it for some of the best boozy desserts out there.

 - 1 14 oz. can sweetened condensed milk

-- 1-ish cup Irish whiskey (Jameson's is always good)
+- 1-ish cup Irish whiskey (Jameson Irish Whiskey is always good)

 - 1 teaspoon vanilla extract